-Delta GEMS is a self-esteem building program targeting African-American girls aged 14-18.
+The Washington DC Alumnae Chapter (WDCAC) is committed to investing in our youth through Delta GEMS, a self-esteem building program targeting African American girls aged 14-18.
 The acronym stands for Growing and Empowering Myself Successfully.
-An outgrowth of the Dr. Betty Shabazz Delta Academy, this signature sorority program was launched in 2004 to inspire, encourage and nurture young sisters living in resource-challenged communities.
-It is our way of preparing them to navigate in the world as adult women.
+An outgrowth of the Dr. Betty Shabazz Delta Academy, this signature Sorority program was launched in 2004 to inspire, encourage and nurture young sisters living in resource-challenged communities.
+It is Delta’s way of preparing them to navigate in the world as adult women.

 The Delta GEMS program succeeds with the committed help of volunteers and partners in our communities who are willing to help attract girls to the program and/or assist with in-kind donations, grants and other meaningful services.